djpai/StreamConduit/README.md

 e.g.  FTP only allowing download to write-stream converted into read-stream.

-            Func<Stream, Task> MyProcess = async (writeStream) =>
+            //Prepare operation for FTP to write to stream Func<Stream, Task> MyProcess = async (writeStream) => {
-            {
                 using (var sftp = new SftpClient("ftpServerName.com", 22, "ftpUserName", "password"))